DanWin/hosting/README.md

 Copy (and modify according to your needs) the configuration files in etc to /etc after installation has finished.

-If you copied over the new etc/apt/sources.list file, we need to update our repository data and install a new keyring package for authenticating packages from torproject:
+If you copied over the new etc/apt/sources.list file, we need to update our repository data and install a new keyring package for authenticating packages from torproject (you will need to confirm this):
 ```
 apt-get update && apt-get install deb.torproject.org-keyring
 ```